cpp-tutor/lox-gfx/README.md

 } // extern "C"
 ```

 Check that this compiles and link correctly, and then boots to a basic REPL in the Serial Monitor.
+You can now begin adding native functions to be called by Lox, as outlined above.

 ## License